thefuture2092/didia.me/content/posts/2019-02-21-use-binary-search-as-your-debugging-algorithm.md

 ❌Assertion failed: Important feature is not working
 ```

-You actually don't need a test script per se, your bug could be a visual one, so your test would likely be just checking if it looks good.\
+You actually don’t need a test script per se, your bug could be a visual one, so your test would likely be just checking if it looks good.\
 \
-Now that we have a test for our important feature, let's find the guilty commit together.\
+Now that we have a test for our important feature, let’s find the guilty commit together.\
 First we kneed to tell git that we are going to start bisecting the code.

 ```bash
 $ git bisect start
 ```

 Now we need to give the algorithm both a known good commit and a known bad commit.
-For the bad commit, it's easy just pick the latest commit.
+For the bad commit, it’s easy just pick the latest commit.
 For the good commit, usually you can pick the latest working commit you know was working.
 In our case we know that our latest working version was _v1.0.0_(commit _3f29f2c_).

 ```bash
 $ git bisect bad HEAD